-The Payson Community Garden was organized in February 2012 for the Payson community thru cooperative efforts of the Church of the Nazarene and the Church of Jesus Christ of Latter-Day Saints.
-The Church of the Nazarene donated land usage while project construction was supervised by the LDS church.
+The Payson Community Garden was organized in February 2012 thru cooperative efforts of the Church of the Nazarene and the Church of Jesus Christ of Latter-Day Saints.
+The Church of the Nazarene donated usage of its land while the LDS church supervised project construction.

-The property was prepared and plowed by volunteer tractor operators and fifteen semi-truck loads of cow and horse manure were tilled in to improve the soil.
+Volunteer tractor operators prepared and plowed the property and tilled in fifteen semi-truck loads of cow and horse manure to improve the soil.
 A 1200 foot long, eight-foot high, wire fence with welded supports was constructed to secure the area and to keep elk and javelina from disturbing the gardens.
-The fence costs were donated by Supervisor Tommie Martin of Gila County and volunteer labor was used in the fence installation.
+Gila County Supervisor Tommie Martin donated the fence costs and volunteer labor did the installation.

 Two water systems were installed for usage by each garden.
 An automated watering outlet was located at each garden.
 Additionally, a constantly pressurized water outlet was installed in the vicinity of each garden to allow gardeners to hand water as needed.

 Many volunteers have assisted in the development of the garden, including members of the Church of the Nazarene, the Church of Jesus Christ of Latter-Day Saints, Mormon Missionaries, the Payson High School FAA classes and the Local Boy Scouts